 - In a separate large bowl, cream together butter and sugar.
 Whip for about 2 minutes, or until you're left with a fluffy and pale mixture.
 Add eggs to the butter-sugar mixture one at a time, beating well after each addition.
 Add vanilla and stir to combine.

-- Alternate adding in dry ingredients and 1 & 1/2 cups milk, beating well after each addition until everything is just incorporated.
+- Alternate adding in dry ingredients and 1 cup milk, beating well after each addition until everything is just incorporated.
 Make sure to start and finish off with an addition of dry ingredients to avoid over mixing the flour.
 I like to do 3 additions of flour and 2 additions of milk.

 - Reserve approximately 1 cup of batter for the chocolate marble.
 Pour the rest of the vanilla cake batter into your prepared baking dish, and set aside.